emperorliu/appacademy/README.md

 ### 99 Cats ( [my code](https://github.com/vveleva/appacademy/tree/master/w4/w4d2d3/ninetyninecats) )
-This project is a clone the dress rental website 99dresses.
+This project is a clone of the dress rental website 99dresses.
 In other words: it is an airbnb for renting cats.

 ### Music App ( [my code](https://github.com/vveleva/MusicApp) ) ( [live demo](http://musicapp.vveleva.com/) )